the-dataface/figma2html/README.md

 **Page Settings**
 - Turn on `Include Resizer Script` to include JS in your outputted file which will show and hide the appropriate image at the appropriate size.
 - Turn on `Center HTML Output` to center your page content in the outputted HTML.
-- The `Responsiveness` dropdown has two options: `DYNAMIC` means that f2h containers will fill the width of the screen, while `FIXED` forces f2h containers to maintain the widths at which they were designed in Figma.
+- Turn on `Fluid` to have the f2h containers fill the width of the screen.
+If off, f2h containers will maintain the widths at which they were designed in Figma.
 - Turn on `Testing Mode` to keep text visible on exported images.
 Useful for comparing layouts in the exported HTML vs the designs in Figma.
 - Input a `Max Width` in pixels to apply a max width to your page content.
 - Include a `Clickable Link` to wrap your output in an `<a>` tag.